Update 2017/05/29 – Added Skype for Business Server 2015 and SQL Server 2014 reference.

 In the previous image we can see that this Virtual Machine is running on one Socket and has two Cores.

 On Windows Server 2008 R2 we can use the following PowerShell cmlet:

 gwmi Win32_ComputerSystem | select NumberOfProcessors, NumberOfLogicalProcessors | fl

 Where NumberOfProcessors corresponds to the number of Sockets (physical CPUs) and NumberOfLogicalProcessors is the number of CPU Cores.

-You must carefully prepare your Lync 2013 deployment.
-If you have a Standard Front End, make sure that you assign 4 CPU Cores to the same Socket.
-On Enterprise the same applies but keep in mind that, if you have 4 Front End‘s, you should not assign the same Socket to all Cores.
+We must carefully prepare/plan a Lync Serve 2013/Skype for Business deployment.
+If we have a Standard Edition Front End, we need to make sure that it has 4 CPU Cores assigned on the same Socket.
+On Enterprise Edition Front End the same applies but keep in mind that, if we have 4 Front End‘s, we should not assign the same Socket to all CPU Cores.

 The SQL Express limitation is 1 Socket or 4 Cores.
-You can check this in: Features Supported by the Editions of SQL Server 2012.
+For additional details please check: